superarts/weathereport/trunk/README.txt

 BUILD

 cd ./source
-./m ("cli_weathereport tianjin" will be called for testing.)
+./m ('cli_weathereport "new york"' will be called for testing.)

 The current revision is tested under Mac OS X 10.6.2.